 Classic NES Series

-This is actually kind of interesting.
+This is kind of interesting.
 Zero Mission's in game menu is like a prototype version of what we'd later see in the Classic NES Series.
 There's no border initially, and the text formatting is a mess.
 The prompts that appear when you save a password share similar differences.
 Beyond that, there's nothing to say here.
 Metroid on NES is great, but I'd much rather play Zero Mission.
 Unlike the GBA Mario 2 remake, they completely reimagined the game and rendered the NES version a novelty.
-Its inclusion in Zero Mission makes perfect sense, whereas its release as a standalone cartridge just makes me scratch my head.
+Its inclusion in Zero Mission makes perfect sense, whereas its release as a standalone cartridge makes me scratch my head.
 I don't know why I kept buying this one, I knew Zero Mission existed, I just couldn't find it.
 By the time I had, I still didn't know NES Metroid was built into it.
 I suppose I was too busy having fun to look at the menus.

 Why didn't I look here sooner?